Amish Crime & Controversies (12 Questions)

 Amish concerns over fracking include disruption of rural calm caused by trucks and heavy machinery, potential environmental problems, and social imbalance due to a large influx of wealth into the community.
 Reports in 2013 suggested enthusiasm for fracking in eastern Ohio had diminished due to extraction difficulties.

-Do Amish follow building codes?
+9. Do the Amish follow building codes?

 Many do, while some do not.
 Those who balk at building codes are typically Amish from more traditional communities who have an objection based on a technology or practice required which goes against their traditions or beliefs.